Northern Lights in Glacier National Park over Lake McDonald

 1. What Is The Best Time Of Year To See The Northern Lights In Glacier National Park?

 The best time to see the northern lights in Glacier National Park is during the spring and autumn equinoxes.
-Earth’s magnetic field lines up with the sun’s solar winds, leaving cracks in the magnetic field and allowing particles to enter the atmosphere.
+Earth’s magnetic field lines up with the sun’s solar winds, creating aurora activity when nights are long and skies are dark.

 2. What Is The Best Place To See The Northern Lights In Glacier National Park